YangGaoUQ/SSDM-MRI/README.md

 ```python
 bash requirements.sh
 ```
+## Data Acquisition
+You can get the fastmri dataset at https://fastmri.med.nyu.edu/

 ## Pre-Training and Distillation
 If you want to train your own model from scratch, take fastMRI as an example: